-Transcript of the annual meeting held by the shareholder residents of the cooperative apartment building at 666 Toussaint Avenue.
+Transcript of the annual meeting held by the shareholder residents of the 126-unit cooperative apartment building at 666 Toussaint Avenue.
 The meeting began with presentations by the Chairs of the Finance, Planning, Rules and Admissions Committees in which they reviewed their previously-distributed reports.
-Following these presentations, the Chair of the Board opened the meeting for questions from the floor.
+Following these presentations, Mr. Hugh N. Fayer, President of the Board, opened the meeting for questions from the floor.

 Muffled voices from the floor:

 President: Did anyone report it to the superintendent?

 Ms. Makepeace: The super says the bear’s harmless.